Morning dress: Neck wear

 Previously, a grey or (if at a funeral) a black necktie was obligatory.
 Now all colours are worn; in many clubs and societies the club tie is acceptable to distinguish members from guests at formal lunches and breakfasts.
 The original silver Macclesfield design (a small check) is still used particularly with cravats, and is often called a wedding tie.
 Wearing a silver-grey silk tie is the usual practice at royal and other formal events.
 Although there is no longer a strict rule governing the colour and pattern of ties that are worn to weddings these days, garish options are inadvisable.
 The English etiquette authority, Debrett's, dictate that smart woven silk ties are preferred to cravats although stocks and cravats may be worn as an alternative.
 The American etiquette authority, The Emily Post Institute, states that either a tie or a dress ascot may be worn with a morning coat.
 If a tie is worn, Debrett's advise men to tie it with either a four-in-hand or half-Windsor rather than a Windsor knot.

 If worn, cravats may be tied in either a formal dress knot (Ascot knot) which is secured with a cravat pin or a slightly less formal ruched knot which resembles a four-in-hand tie.
 A wing collar and cravat may be worn with a black coat but not with a grey one.
 Cravats have been proscribed in the Royal Enclosure at Royal Ascot since 2012 and should therefore be treated with caution in any context in the United Kingdom and other Commonwealth realms.

 Bow ties may be worn as an alternative to the necktie.
-Although there are photographs of the Duke of Windsor and Sir Winston Churchill wearing bow ties with morning dress, and Debrett's does not proscribe the wearing of one, it is not expressly provided as an option by Debrett's.
+Although there are photographs of the Duke of Windsor and Sir Winston Churchill wearing bow ties with morning dress, and Debrett's does not advise against the wearing of one, it is not expressly provided as an option by Debrett's.
 Bow ties have been proscribed in the Royal Enclosure at Royal Ascot since 2019 and should therefore be treated with caution in the United Kingdom and other Commonwealth realms.
 Some style authorities, including Bernhard Roetzel and Nicholas Antongiavanni, advise against the wearing of bow ties with morning dress.
 Others, such as Nicholas Storey, provide that bow ties may be worn so long as they are obviously not an evening bow tie.